padok-team/dojo-guestbook/README.md

 You can follow such [a tutorial](https://docs.docker.com/language/golang/build-images/)

 1. Write a `Dockerfile`.
-You need to start from a _base _image_, ideally with golang already install.
+You need to start from a _base _image_, ideally with golang already installed.
 2. In the `Dockerfile`, download the microservice's dependencies.
 Since latest golang version, we only need `go.mod` and `go.sum` for this task.
 3. In the `Dockerfile`, build the microservice.
 You need the command `go build` for this.
 4. In the `Dockerfile`, add the `public` folder inside the container, in the same `public` folder.